MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 - Find business data for the company you're working with in Business Central.
 Use chat to look up (and open) data about entities/records related to business processes, such as customers, vendors, sales orders, and items, and more.
 For example, ask Copilot: "Show me the latest sales order for Adatum." or "How many sales invoices have been posted this year."
 - Explain a concept or get guidance on how to accomplish a task.
 For example, ask "Help me understand dimensions" or "How to I post a sales order".
+- Understand the purpose and typical use of individual fields.
+When you choose **Ask Copilot** in a tooltip for a field, chat opens with an Explain prompt for the field name and Copilot provides information about it.
+Copilot links to the articles it referenced, so it's easy to verify the description.

   The answers that Copilot provides are based solely on the official Dynamics 365 Business Central documentation, which is available on Microsoft Learn at [Dynamics 365 Business Central documentation](/dynamics365/business-central/).